ragnarlotus/vue-flux-docs/src/v6/components/vue-flux.md

 ## Size

 The slider size is defined the following way:
+1. If defined by CSS that will be the size
-- By default the width will be the parent's width and height.
+2. If no width defined, will be parent's width
-- If no height defined, will calculate the height using a 16:9 ratio.
+3. If no height defined, will calculate the height using a 16:9 ratio.

 ::: danger

-If you want to define a size, avoid using `width` and `height` directly in the style attibute, as those values will be applied always, even in full screen, not letting the slider reisze itself.
+If you want to define a size, avoid using `width` and `height` directly in the style attibute, as those values will be applied always, even in full screen, not letting the slider resize itself.
 So better use a class for `vue-flux` component or set the `style` attribute in the parent.

 :::